Laurier Québec: 1990s

+In the summer of 1996, the Zellers on the east side of the mall closed and was replaced by shops, while the other Zellers store on the west end was enlarged to reach 135,000 square feet.
+In parallel to this, The Bay expanded by adding more than 25,000 square feet to its store.

 2000s

 Ivanhoe, the real estate arm of the Caisse de depot et placement du Quebec became the manager of Place Laurier in May 2000 and also acquired the 50% stake that was owned by Oxford.
 Ivanhoe merged in 2001 with Cambridge Shopping Centres to become Ivanhoé Cambridge.

+Sears unveiled a new look on October 7, 2004.
+In addition to the renovation, 8,000 square feet were added to the store which now reached a total of 122,000 square feet.

+In April 2007, the shopping centre was renamed from Place Laurier to Laurier Québec.